Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 The Hitman franchise has always been about giving freedom to the players.
 There are countless ways to tackle a situation.
 You can go in all guns blazing or wait for the right moment to sneak in undetected.

 Now that the publisher and the developer have parted ways, the future of Agent 47 looks more uncertain than ever.
 The good news is, IO Interactive, the studio behind this acclaimed game, has gone full indie while managing to retain all the rights to this franchise.
 Their recently released sequel to 2016's Hitman has garnered a lot of praise.
 Unfortunately, it has not fared so well in terms of sales.
 It seems as if Agent 47 might hang up his boots for real.

-While you wait for the ruthless assassin to return to his job (hopefully), let’s take a look at some other games like Hitman that’ll keep you busy for a while.
+While you wait for the ruthless assassin to get back to work (hopefully), let’s take a look at some other games like Hitman that’ll keep you busy for a while.

 11 Games Like "Hitman"